addinalls-vodafone/vodafone-technical-task-2025/README.md

 <h1>Technical Development Task – (Mid/Senior)</h1>
 You will have 48-hours to complete this technical task.
 Please complete as much of the task as possible within the time limit. <br><br>

-Warning: You may use AI tooling to help you develop more effectively, however, please be aware you may be questioned on code that has been submitted.
-So, ensure you understand everything that has been written.<br><br>
+<em>Warning: You may use AI tooling to help you develop more effectively, however, please be aware you may be questioned on code that has been submitted.
+So, ensure you understand everything that has been written.</em><br>

 <strong>Task:</strong><br>
 You have been given a list of mobile phones (phones.json), this includes information about the device such as its price, colour, hard drive size and brand etc. Using the designs & assets provided, create the list page and product page components as a React project (TS/JS).<br>